rhannink/M5Stack-HA-Alarm-panel/README.md

 The names are now displayed in the header briefly and are being dumped to the serial console.
 But you could sent the names via MQTT and use it for displaying/Text To Speech or precense detection.

 ## Uploading images to SPIFFS
 The pictures on the screen are PNG files loaded from the filesystem (SPIFFS) of the m5Stack.
 Through the Arduino IDE choose for *Tools > ESP32 Sketch Data Upload* from the menu to upload the pictures to the SPIFFS filesystem.
+The PNG picture files are in the [data folder](/data) of this github project.

 ## Used Arduino Libraries
 I use the MFRC522 I2C library from M5Stack and the [M5ez library from Rob Gonggrijp](https://github.com/ropg/M5ez) to create the button and header text fields.
 Due to a bug, the time does not (yet) show in the righthand corner, next to the wifi strentgh icon.